Rajpratik71/linux-manPages/mksquashfs.md

        mksquashfs SOURCE [SOURCE2 ...]
 DESTINATION [OPTIONS]

 DESCRIPTION
        Squashfs is a highly compressed read-only filesystem for Linux.
 It uses zlib compression to compress both files, inodes and directories.
-       Inodes in the system are very small and all blocks are packed to mini‐ mize data overhead.
+Inodes in the system are very small and all blocks are packed to minimize data overhead.
 Block sizes greater than 4K are supported up to a maximum of 64K.

        Squashfs is intended for general read-only filesystem use, for archival use (i.e. in cases where a .tar.gz file may be used), and in constrained block  device/memory  systems  (e.g.  embedded systems) where low overhead is needed.

 OPTIONS
    Filesystem build options
        -comp COMPRESSION
            select COMPRESSION compression.
-Compressors   available:   gzip
-           (default), lzo, xz.
+Compressors available: gzip (default), lzo, xz.

        -b BLOCK_SIZE
            set data block to BLOCK_SIZE.
 Default 131072 bytes.